 - SUNY APP and Purchase Supplemental Application, or Common App

 - Application fee: $50 for either application (March 1 deadline)

 - Letter of Recommendation

-Once the students application is received from the Common App or from SUNY, students will receive an email with their Purchase Application ID and a direct link to the Theatre Design/Technology Slideroom form.
+Once the students application is received from the Common App or from SUNY, students will receive an email with their Purchase Admissions Portal link which will have direct links to the Theatre Design/Technology portfolio submission and form.

 Portfolio and Interview Requirements

-Prepare a Resume: Your resume should include a complete list of your theatrical experiences.
-It should include titles of works, duties performed, locations of performances and the name of the directors, designers and stage managers with whom you have worked.
-Bring one copy of your resume with you to the interview.
+Prepare a resume which includes a complete list of your theatrical experience.
+It should include titles of works, duties performed, locations of performances and the names of directors, designers, and stage managers with whom you have worked.

 Applicants will be notified of decisions within two to three weeks of their interviews.
 If you are offered admission, you will need to accept our offer in writing and you will be required to submit an enrollment deposit by May 1.